The Underlying Cause of Chronic Disease

 Hopefully you are starting to see a pattern.
 Balance in our bodies’ systems is crucial for health.
 Anything that can cause imbalance, can affect our health resulting in chronic inflammation.

-This is the first of several causes of inflammation that are unfamiliar to most of my patients.
+Deficiencies is the first of several causes of inflammation that are unfamiliar to most of my patients.
 There is data associating chronic selenium deficiencies to viral infections and even certain types of heart disease.
 Vitamin D deficiency in the winter months is associated with an uptick in influenza and other winter infections.
 Vitamin C deficiency is associated with poor dental health as well as poor wound and injury healing.
 Vitamin B12 deficiency affects nerve function and repair as well as folic acid deficiency affecting the repair of your gut lining.
 Though vitamin and mineral deficiencies are not specific to inflammation they do affect our bodies natural healing processes and result in low grade chronic inflammation due to immune system dysregulation.

 A common misconception is that nutritional deficiencies are rare in the US This can’t be farther from the truth.
 According to the textbook Nutritional Medicine by Alan Gaby M.D., 80% of Americans are deficient in magnesium, 40–60% are deficient in any one of the B vitamins and 30% of American are deficient in Vitamin D. Added together, the average person has multiple nutrient deficiencies.
 These affect immune system response rates, degree of response, order of response (over or under response) and if the response turns off or remains chronically on.

-This is another overlooked cause of inflammation.
+This is another overlooked cause of inflammation, toxic.
 Often, my patients do not understand or cannot define a toxin or toxicant.
 A toxin is a substance produced by another living organism or a natural substance that can cause damage to the human body.
 An example would be poisonous mushrooms.
 A toxicant is a man-made substance that can cause damage and/or disease to your body.
 An example would be a pesticide.
 For simplicity most people use the term toxin for both, which we will do here as well.

 Toxins can be acutely inflammatory, as in a high dose exposure to a chemical, or they can cause low grade inflammation by chronic low grade exposure.
 This is what I want to focus on here.
 This process is commonly referred to as Toxin Induced Loss of Tolerance (TILT).
 The basic concept is that a low-grade exposure to a chemical or heavy metal will bind to proteins in your body and create a structure your body doesn’t recognize.
 This activates your immune system to come and clear out the substance, but because the exposure is ongoing, the low-level inflammation does not resolve.
 Eventually your immune system can become so disorganized that it creates antibodies to the altered proteins that will also react against healthy cells.
 This is called Molecular Mimicry and is emerging as a cause of autoimmune disease.